 These arguments about the significance of the Carmack house and the people associated with it help illustrate the problems of assessing the historic and cultural value of Wedgwood’s Big Green House.
 Although the Big Green House was distinctive in Wedgwood, it didn’t rise to the level of significance needed for a historic landmark in Seattle, because of its lack of specific architecture or association with people or events in the context of the history of the city.

-Beginning in 2007 when I first began to study the Big Green House at 7321 35th Ave NE, many people have helped me with house-history research.
-Librarians, archivists, history and property-research experts have contributed their expertise.
-They have looked at the house and its property records, and have reviewed the records according to historic preservation standards.
+Beginning in 2007 when I first began to study the Big Green House at 7321 35th Ave NE, many people helped me with house-history research.
+Librarians, architects, archivists, history and property-research experts contributed their expertise.
+They looked at the house and its property records, and reviewed the records according to historic preservation standards.
 Others have wondered, along with me, about the life story of the original owner, William Voss.

 I am most greatly indebted to John LaMont and Jeannette Voiland, librarians of the Seattle Room of the downtown Seattle Public Library, for their guidance.
 They started me out on the path of research in history, genealogy and property records, and referred me to other researchers in Seattle history and architecture.
 Property research expert Greg Lange showed me how to use the records at the Puget Sound Regional Archives, repository of the property records of King County.

 Now the Big Green House is gone, but the education I received through its study will help me continue to write about the history of houses and Seattle neighborhoods.